DKalachniuk/XcodeProjects/README.md

 - add carthage support
 - add sorting to the list of projects
 - configure the actions when you press on the project. so you will be able to see only those that you need
+- update commands logic so some commands like: open workspace, open in finder, open in Sorcetree will not use terminal to open the files